MMostafa-Hub/GS-Headway-Data-Track/swe_principles/README.md

 # Time Series Simulator

- is a simple and easy-to-use tool for generating time series data samples.
+Is a simple and easy-to-use tool for generating time series data samples.
 It uses pandas and numpy to generate the samples.
 And it uses matplotlib for visualizing the data.

 ## Features

--   Can specify the attributes through a configuration file, e.g. `config.yaml` file.
+-   Can specify the attributes through a configuration file (in any extensions), e.g. `config.yaml` file.
 -   Save the data in various formats, e.g. `timeseries.csv` file.
 -   Visualize the generated sample.
--   The ability to extend the program, by adding your custom functions or classes. (see the class diagram)
+-   The ability to extend the program, by only *adding* your custom functions or classes.
+(See the class diagram)
-#Seenstallation
+## Installation

 To use Time Series Simulator, you will need Python 3 and the following dependencies: